CHAPTER THIRTY-THREE—LEADS

 James leaned forward, resting his face in his hands.
 He shook his head.

-James could only shake his head again.
+James didn’t respond.
 He felt like he was going to throw up.

-“Why are you still keeping her in your lab?” the director asked, quietly.
+“Why are you still keeping her in your lab?” the director asked.
 “Why insist on torturing yourself like this?”

 James nodded, his face turned toward the floor.
-Desensitization.
-James had to admit it sounded appealing.
+A complete disconnect sounded appealing.
 He was so incredibly tired of hurting, of feeling guilty for hurting.
-Of trying to explain himself.
+Of trying to explain himself, knowing it didn’t matter.

-“Do you have any more pressing tests to complete with Ms. Brophy?”
+“Do you have any more pressing tests to complete with Ms. Knight?”
 Benson asked.
 “Besides the device to control her, which I hope you’ll be finishing soon?”

 “Just that one,” James murmured.
 “And yes, I’ll be finishing it soon.”
 He had opted for a pain simulator, a crueler device than paralysis-on-demand, but while the latter would simply physically disrupt conduction of her robotic spinal cord wherever the device was attached, the pain simulator was complex and software-based, something he hoped she could learn to override.

 “Good.
-Then I would like you to move her into one of the cells downstairs so she isn’t a distraction.
-Keep your distance until you need to install that device, give yourself time for the dust to settle.
-You can’t let things carry on like this with her in your lab.”
+Then I’ll have her moved to a housing unit downstairs where she won’t be a distraction.
+Keep your distance until you need to install that device.
+You can’t carry on like this with her in your lab.
+It’s destructive.”

 +